builttoroam/device_calendar/README.md

 ```

 ### Proguard / R8 exceptions
+> NOTE: From v4.3.2 developers no longer need to add proguard rule in their app.

 By default, all android apps go through R8 for file shrinking when building a release version.
 Currently, it interferes with some functions such as `retrieveCalendars()`.